ewalldo/Packages-Project/Assets/Extensions/README.md

 - 1.1: Add extension methods to the AudioSource class and Vector2/3/4 structs plus a few methods to the other extensions
 - 1.2: Add extension methods to the TMPro and string classes plus a few methods to the other extensions
 - 1.2.1: Add extension methods to the Vector2 struct
+- 1.3: Add extension method to the IEnumerable interface, plus new extension methods to Color, GameObject, IList, Math, String, Transform and Vector

 ## 3 - Features <a name="features"/>
 - Extension methods for commonly used classes: